hassaaali/telco-churn/README.md

 To ensure a clean and isolated environment for your project, you can create a container using `docker`.
 Here are the steps to create a docker container:

 1. Open your terminal and clone the repository.
-2. Install `docker` if you haven't already:
+2. Install `docker` if you haven't already.
 3. Create a docker image of the machine learning environment named `ml_env`:

    ```docker build -t ml_env:v4 .```

 4. Create and run a docker conatiner using the image created (The conatiner uses port 5000 for communicatio with GUI):

    ```docker run --rm -it -p 5000:5000/tcp ml_env```

 ## Running the frontend dashboard: